 A handful at a time, I gently put the breaded onions into the oil, still on medium/high heat.
 At first, it sizzled quite dramatically, but quickly settled down and fried more gently for the next few minutes.

 After a few minutes I turned the onions over, and continued to fry a while longer.
 The cooking time will vary depending on how hot the oil is.
 I have found that it’s easier to get them crispy all the way through if the heat is medium or a little lower, just not too high, so that it takes a little bit longer to cook them.
 If they cook too fast, the onion inside might not be crisp all the way through.

 When they were nicely golden brown, I used a slotted spoon to remove the onions from the pot onto a cookie sheet lined with paper towel, to drain and cool.
 Just be aware that they brown quite quickly toward the end of the cooking time, so pay attention so they don’t end up too dark.

-I used these crispy fried onions for my new Gluten Free Creamy Green Bean Casserole (click the link to try it!), both inside and on top.
+I used these crispy French fried onions for my new Gluten Free Creamy Green Bean Casserole (click the link to try it!), both inside and on top.
 Since I made this casserole one day in advance, I put the extra onions in a bag to save for topping.
 However, when I was going to use them, I found that they were no longer crispy.
 So, while the casserole was baking, I put them in an oven safe dish next to the casserole, hoping they would crisp up again.
 It worked like a charm!
 They were delicious, and so was the casserole!
 I WILL be making these onions again, that’s for sure!
 And if I don’t need them to be gluten free, I will use regular all-purpose flour instead of the gluten free mix, that should work just fine as well.
 But for now, I know that I have a wonderful gluten free alternative to my green bean casserole!

 - 1 large onion, thinly sliced